Frequently Asked Questions

 Course Details

-The course is approximately 4 hours in length, which meets California court requirements.
+California co-parenting classes can range from 4 to 12 hours.
+The length of the course required depends on the county, your case, and the program your case requires.
+Our 4-hour class can be completed online.
+It meets California requirements and is accepted in most California counties.
 You don't have to complete it all at once – you can work at your own pace and your progress is automatically saved.

 Can I pause and resume?